-We have audited the Regulatory Accounts of Thanet OFTO Limited ('the Company') for the year ended 31 March 2018 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and the related notes to the Regulatory Accounts.
-The financial reporting framework that has been applied in their preparation is condition E2 of the Company's Regulatory Licence and the accounting policies set out in note 1.
+We have audited the Regulatory Accounts of Thanet OFTO Limited ("the Company") for the year ended 31 March 2019 which comprise the income statement, the statement of comprehensive income, the statement of changes in equity, the statement of financial position, the statement of cash flows and the related notes, including the accounting policies set out in note 1.

+In our opinion the Regulatory Accounts for the year ended 31 March 2019 have been properly prepared, in all material respects, in accordance with conditions E2 of the Company's Regulatory Licence and the accounting policies set out in note 1.